vefunder/protocol-research-review/articles/TangibleDAO/Tangible-USDR.md

 Somewhat.
 USDR has grown to a market cap of [$11.5M](https://www.coingecko.com/en/coins/real-usd) before receiving a Curve gauge.
 USDR has also been relatively stable.
 The only depeg occurred during the depeg of USDC, whereby most stablecoins experience some issues over the course of one weekend.
 USDR has quickly recovered and remained stable since.

 However, USDR depends on POL in the Curve pool to offer adequate liquidity and minimize redemptions thorugh the protocol directly.
-This can create a dependence on incentives to the Curve pool to avoid a liquidity crunch, and could become a crutch in case the system faces insolvency.
+This can create a dependence on incentives to the Curve pool to avoid a liquidity crunch, which could become a crutch in case the system faces risk of insolvency.

 4. **Do audits reveal any concerning signs?**

 No, the first audit did not find any severe issues.
 However, there has only been one audit so far.
 A second audit is underway while this report is being written.
 It is worth noting that there is no active bounty program, and generally Tangible and USDR is still a young project.

-As mentioned above, there seem to be some architectural inconsistencies and a missing smart contract business logic, that is relying on a role-based system.
-Currently, Tangible is more a company than a protocol, leaving room for human errors.
-Given the complexity of the system, a single audit seems inadequate.
+As mentioned above, there seem to be some architectural inconsistencies and an excess of manual, privileged functionality.
+Currently, Tangible is more a company than a protocol, leaving possibility for human errors or poor system management.
+Given the complexity of the system, a single audit and lack of bug bounty program is inadequate.

 ## Conclusion

 Tangible is a very ambitious and fast-moving project.
 It introduces novel RWA use cases and an innovative stablecoin with intrinsic yield and a rebase mechanism.
 The concepts with regard to RWA trading, and real estate as collateral are sound and well thought through.
 One conceptual flaw, however, is that the protocol represents the issuer and custodian of RE TNFTs.
 Additionally, the actual implementation of the project's vision often leaves room for improvement.
-Tangible is prioritizing growth and fast releases of new features over the improvement and decentralization of the existing infrastructure.
+Tangible is prioritizing growth and fast releases of new features over the decentralization and sustainability of the existing infrastructure.

-The entire setup related to smart contract access control, RWA custody, governance, and oracle is insufficient and urges caution.
+The entire setup related to smart contract access control, RWA custody, governance, and collateral management is insufficient and merits caution.
 The protocol is susceptible to human errors and requires complete trust in the entities behind the platform.
 Moreover, it’s quite complex on a technical and conceptual level, and much is needed to improve the project’s transparency (e.g. ownership and custody of RWAs, pricing of RWAs, cross-chain wUSDR implementation, roadmap, access rights, admin roles, and hidden owners, just to name a few).

 Although we commend the project's ambition, our opinion is that there is simply too much dependence on the core team.
 Users are wholly reliant on honest and responsible management by the team.
-In order to meet requirements for a Curve gauge, Tangible should implement their plan to transfer price oracles and proof of reserve for their RWAs to an independant auditor and oracle provider, and remove access control from EOAs on all system contracts.
+In order to meet requirements for a Curve gauge, Tangible should implement their plan to transfer price oracles and proof of reserve for their RWAs to an independant auditor and oracle provider, and remove TNGBL as a collateral asset.
 Until these changes take place, we believe Curve should not be incentivizing the USDR/am3CRV pool.

 ## Resources